Exploration Starts Here

 - Learn how to use cutting-edge technologies and media tools, including robotics, podcasting, video creation and editing, animation, 3D printing, and more.

 - Develop the 21st century skills colleges and workplaces are looking for, including communication, collaboration, digital literacy, and critical and creative thinking skills.

 - Express themselves and develop friendships and social and emotional skills through media, visual arts, and performance arts.

 Learn to Code!

-We offer a unique set of facilities to facilitate learning, exploration and creation.
+We offer a unique set of facilities to open the door for learning, exploration and creation.

-- Computer lab with touch-screen PCs and rolling carts with MacBooks, iPads and Chromebooks, so students gain exposure to multiple platforms and operating systems.
+- Computer labs with touch-screen PCs and rolling carts with MacBooks, iPads and Chromebooks, so students gain exposure to multiple platforms and operating systems.
 Our students learn coding skills from Kindergarten on up!

-- 3D Printing lab with four 3D printers for making, inventing and prototyping.
+- 3D Printing labs with four 3D printers for making, inventing and prototyping.